H.R. 2854: Neighborhood Homes Investment Act

 State housing agencies

-State agencies would have to write allocation plans, choose projects, track buyer and price rules, collect reports, and enforce resale payback rules, including liens in many cases.
+They write allocation plans, pick projects, verify buyer and price rules, collect annual reports, and place and enforce repayment liens.

 Investors and related-party buyers